railcore/railcore.github.io/software/backup.md

 ### Linux

-Download rfm from https://github.com/wilriker/rfm/releases for your architecture.
+Download [rfm (Reprap File Managment)](https://github.com/wilriker/rfm/releases) for your architecture.
 Place in a folder with this bash script.
 Change the DUET value to suit your Duet.
-Cron it daily, for bonus points
+Cron it daily for bonus points.
 ```
 DUET=192.168.0.100
 FILE=railcore_backup